-Student Glossary

-Is It a Cognate?

-access acceso The older students have access to the yes

-access to his or her prefrontal cortex. computers at school. adolescente adolescente an adolescent brain has a developing prefrontal cortex
+Student Glossary Word Rewrite English Is It a Picture or Phrase Example From Text the Word Definition Cognate?
+Translation The older students the ability Facebook is not a Web site access ves or power to for someone with limited have access to the acceso access to his or her prefrontal cortex. computers at school. adolescente adolescente an adolescent brain has a developing prefrontal cortex